chogezz/AWS-PROJECTS/README.md

 ## **About Me**

-Hello, I'm **Noel Choge**, and my passion lies in cloud computing and AWS.
+Hello, I'm **Noel Choge**, and I'm passionate about emerging technologies specifically in the Cloud.

 ---